-Sales volume increased 16.1% over 2020 and was in line compared to 2019.
+2020 and was in line compared to 2019.

-- The soft drink category grew 10.4% as a result of the recovery of personal packaging and the launches of Inca Kola Power and Fanta Pineapple; the recovery of the onpremise channel was also leveraged. - The direct-to-home channel captured around four thousand customers during the year.
-The development of this platform takes place under a strategic framework of promotional actions of value and discounts - The rollout of the "Universal Bottle" packaging has complemented the multi serve returnable packaging portfolio and the expansion to more flavor options with launches such as Fanta Pineapple in 1.5 Lt and 2.0 Lt formats.
-Currently, 67% of the bottles produced nationally are universal bottles - During the year, a pilot of the Suggested Ordering use case was deployed in the traditional channel, similar to the one in Mexico.
-This pilot reached 80% of the territory, with more than 250 thousand customers.
+- The soft drink category grew 10.4% as a result of the recovery of personal packaging and the launches - The direct-to-home channel captured around four thousand customers during the year.
+The of promotional actions of value and - The rollout of the "Universal Bottle" portfolio and the expansion to more formats.
+Currently, 67% of the bottles - During the year, a pilot of the Suggested Ordering use case was pilot reached 80% of the territory, a result of a positive performance in the traditional channel with a 4.0% increase, as well as growth in the Fanta and Inca Kola brands of 15.5% and 6.6%, respectively.
+Growth in the multi serve format was due to the strategic focus on consumer affordability.